Series

 Defining product identity early is cheaper than fixing it later

-Identity debt compounds like technical debt—but you can't refactor it in a weekend.
-Why defining what your product is trying to be is the cheapest decision you'll ever make.
+Identity debt compounds like technical debt, but you can't refactor it in a weekend.
+Defining what your product is trying to be is the cheapest decision.

 3